 A quick note on the authenticity of this dish.
 It’s not as dark as Kuala Lumpur Hokkien mee (or KL Hokkien mee as it’s commonly known), which has a lot more dark soy in the sauce and oyster sauce is used to marinate the pork.

-This dish’s colour is similar to Singapore Hokkien Mee, but doesn’t have rice vermicelli (bee hoon) involved.
+This dish’s colour is similar to Singapore Hokkien Mee, but doesn’t have rice vermicelli (bee hoon).
 It’s also pork-based whereas the Singapore Hokkien Mee is based on prawn stock just like Penang Hokkien mee.
 Given that Chef Perry used palm sugar in his original recipe, perhaps it’s derived from Phuket Hokkien mee, only with less sauce.

 Just like my Chinese special fried rice recipe, these Hokkien noodles are best made in a nicely seasoned carbon steel wok to get a little smoky flavour in the dish.